 Parliamentary monitoring websites are great for citizens.
-But they’re not the easiest technology to build.
+But sourcing and maintaining data is not always easy.

 But hard work goes into presenting that kind of information simply and clearly.
 Such sites require complex databases of politicians, which can be easily updated when elections take place.